hextrace/TS4move/README.md

 # Installation & Usage
 > 1. Download from the [Releases page](https://github.com/hextrace/TS4move/releases/)
 >   - Mac users will want to download `ts4move-macos.zip`
 >   - Windows users will want to download `ts4move-windows.zip`
 > 2. Unzip the file
 > 3. Run the command using your system's elevated privileges.

+### <span style="color:red">!!!
+Failure to run this application with elevated privileges WILL result in broken installs. !!!</span>

 ---
 ## Windows